-What does a Set Dresser do?
+What is a Set Dresser?

 A set dresser is the crew member responsible for physically placing and arranging all furniture, decorative objects, soft goods, and set dressing items on a film or television set.
 Working directly under the lead dresser and ultimately under the set decorator, the set dresser transforms a raw location or studio stage into a believable, story-driven environment that supports the director's vision.